MaelDore/deepSTRAPP/README.md

 test (*Rabosky & Huang, 2016*).
-However, such tests only compare current rates of diversification that may not be informative about the **long-term past dynamics shaping present-day biodiversity**. deepSTRAPP overcomes this methodological gap: it enables to test the RDH by comparing diversification rates **at any time step along evolutionary time**.
+However, such tests only compare current rates of diversification that may not be informative about the **long-term past dynamics shaping present-day biodiversity**. deepSTRAPP overcomes this methodological gap: it enables to test the DRH by comparing diversification rates **at any time step along evolutionary time**.
 As a typical outcome, it allows researchers to **identify time-frame of significance** during which diversification rates were